PECOS-packages/PECOS/docs/install.rst

 * Cython (for compiling C and C++ extensions)
 * PyTest (for running tests)
+* ProjectQ (to take advantage of ProjectQ's simulators via PECOS)

 Installing and Uninstalling
 ---------------------------

 PECOS has been developed to run on both Windows and Linux-based sytems.